nymea/nymea-plugins/goecharger/README.md

 nymea plugin for go-eCharger smart wallbox for electic vehicles.

-In order to make nymea work with go-e, please make sure you have enable `API V2` in the official app.
+In order to integrate go-eChargers with nymea, please make sure the `API V2` is enabled in the go-eCharger app.

 If you are using the original go-e App or other client services to communicate with the wallbox, disable MQTT during the setup in order to make sure all services are able to communicate with the wallbox.
-There is no support for multiple MQTT clients on go-e devices, thus nymea defaults to HTTP to prevent constant reconfiguration trough the clients.
+Please note that that using the `MQTT interface` for connecting, may prevent other applications or services to connect to the go-eCharger wallbox.

 The preferred way of communicating would be MQTT (API V2), default is HTTP (API V1).